 As a result of our ownership of Jingdong Century, we became the primary beneficiary of Jingdong 360 in April 2007 and of Jiangsu Yuanzhou in September 2010, and we treat them as our variable interest entities under U.S. GAAP.
 We have consolidated the financial results of Jingdong 360 and Jiangsu Yuanzhou in our consolidated financial statements in accordance with U.S. GAAP.

-Jingdong 360 and Jiangsu Yuanzhou collectively contributed 2.2%, 3.2% and 2.9% of our consolidated total net revenues for the years ended December 31, 2011, 2012 and 2013, respectively.
+Jingdong 360 and Jiangsu Yuanzhou collectively contributed 2.2%, 3.2%, 2.9% and 3.0% of our consolidated total net revenues for the years ended December 31, 2011, 2012 and 2013 and the nine months ended September 30, 2014, respectively.